 - Invite people connected to you on Google+ through your circles to leave you reviews.

-How BrightEdge can help
+How BrightEdge can help with Google Local

-As you begin to develop your optimization for Google local, use a platform with the ability to help you throughout the process.
+As you begin to develop your optimization for Google Local, use a platform with the ability to help you throughout the process.
 BrightEdge has numerous capabilities for businesses interested in growing their local audience.

 The BrightEdge Data Cube will help you uncover local keywords that you can use throughout the optimization process.
 For example, your local keywords can be used to produce content that is geared towards your local audience.
 The keywords can also be used in your brand description on Google+ and your website.
 This will help you improve your relevance to your local audience, and appear higher on organic queries.